Barnes & Noble Education (NYSE:BNED) Posts Earnings Results, Misses Expectations By $0.29 EPS

-Barnes & Noble Education (NYSE:BNED) announced its earnings results on Monday.
-The specialty retailer reported ($0.86) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.57) by ($0.29), Fidelity Earnings reports.
+Barnes & Noble Education (NYSE:BNED) issued its quarterly earnings data on Monday.
+The specialty retailer reported ($0.86) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.57) by ($0.29), Fidelity Earnings reports.
 Barnes & Noble Education had a negative net margin of 8.70% and a negative return on equity of 22.28%.

 About Barnes & Noble Education